Cop critically injured in shooting on Arizona reservation

 The shooting happened Wednesday night on the Yavapai-Apache Nation in the Verde Valley region of north-central Arizona when officers responded to a report of gunfire.
 The suspect got out of a vehicle, “fled on foot and began shooting at the officers,” tribal officials said in a statement.

 Residents were told to stay in their homes until the suspect is caught and bus service was canceled for two areas of the reservation.
+KTVK-TV showed video of law enforcement officers walking through tall brush and reported that they were searching for the suspect.

 “The subject is considered armed and dangerous and the public is asked to stay out of the area until the search has ended,” the tribal statement said.